Hildebrand Law, P.C. mobile logo

 The trial court divided the property in the divorce.
 The appellate court presumed the decree to be fair and equitable.
 Therefore, the wife should be liable for half of the community debt omitted in the divorce decree.
 The trial court limited her obligation to the extent of the community property she received in the divorce.

 If you have questions about debts not included in a divorce decree in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.